KarinaJadia/Other-Projects/README.md

 sudoku-solver.py - WIP, supposedly you give it a board and hit enter and it solves the board for you.

+word2vec.py - WIP, it calls an API to calculate the word2vec score between two words.

 ----------------------------------------------------------------------------------------------------------

 speed-typing: